spacelift-io/user-documentation/docs/integrations/source-control/github.md

 Any time we receive a repository code push notification, we match it against Spacelift repositories and - if necessary - [create runs](../../concepts/run/README.md#where-do-runs-come-from).
 We'll also _stop proposed runs_ that have been superseded by a newer commit on their branch.

-### App installation created or deleted
+### App installation creation

 When the Spacelift GitHub app is installed on an account, we create a corresponding Spacelift account.
-When the installation is deleted, we delete the corresponding Spacelift account.

 ### Organization renamed